apache/arrow/docs/source/java/vector.rst

 Dictionary Encoding
 ===================

-A :class:`ValueVector` can be dictionary encoded for performance or improved memory efficiency.
+A :class:`FieldVector` can be dictionary encoded for performance or improved memory efficiency.
 While this is most often done with :class:`VarCharVector`, nearly any type of vector might be encoded if there are many values, but few unique values.

 There are a few steps involved in the encoding process: